Last updated on April 18th, 2022

 - 75% of people never scroll past the first page of search engines.

-SEO doesn’t just boost your sites traffic.
+SEO doesn’t just boost your site’s traffic.
 It’s also an effective way to build trust with your prospects.
 For many, a high ranking on Google is an indication of authority.

 We get it, mastering the ever-evolving and complex world of SEO isn’t the easiest task – but, it’s not impossible.

-Here are two important components to get you started:
+i.
 On-Site SEO: Develop a strategic keyword strategy relating to your business, brand, products or services and utilize it throughout your website copy.
 This strategy ensures that the search engine in question has a clear understanding of what your site is all about.
 Thus, produces more relevant results to searchers.

+ii.
 Off-Site SEO: This strategy, often known as back linking, is the process of building up links to your site on other, reputable and authoritative websites.
 With a strategic content plan in place, this shouldn’t be too difficult to accomplish.
 The more compelling your content, the more likely it is that other organizations will link to it.

 f.
 Social Media